XiansAiPlatform/XiansAi.PublicDocs/docs/2-agent-collaboration/1-events.md

 ## Event Flow

-1. A capability or flow sends an event using `EventHub.Send`
+1. A capability or flow sends an event using ` MessageHub.SendFlowMessage`
 2. The target flow receives the event through its subscription
 3. The receiving flow processes the event in its workflow
 4. The workflow can wait for events using `Workflow.WaitConditionAsync`